 - Signing Bonus – Compensation reports often ignore this one, but most banks pay new full-time hires a one-time signing bonus as well.
 The range for Analysts is $5K – $15K, with smaller firms at the low end of the range and elite boutiques at the high end.
 Associates should receive significantly more (a multiple of these numbers).

 - Benefits – Finally, you receive health insurance, vacation days, and potential participation in the firm’s profit-sharing or 401(k) retirement plans.
-Many people ignore these points, but receiving solid health insurance from a large company is extremely valuable in the U.S., though it matters less in countries with healthcare systems that actually work (Canada, Europe, etc.).
+Many people ignore these points, but receiving solid health insurance from a large company is extremely valuable in the U.S., though it matters less in countries with healthcare systems that actually work (Canada, Australia, Europe, etc.).

 Beyond the Analyst and Associate levels, the stub bonus goes away because everyone works on a calendar-year basis from the start.